Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 - Texas A&M and its opponents have gone over the current 45.5-point total in seven of 12 games this season.

-- LSU's games have gone over 45.5 points in six of 11 chances this season.

-- The combined points per game average of the two teams, 56.9, is 11.4 points above Saturday's over/under.
+- The combined points per game average of the two teams, 56.9, is 11.4 points more than Saturday's over/under.

-- These two squads combine to allow 40.4 points per game, 5.1 fewer than this contest's over/under.
+- This contest's over/under is 5.1 points above the 40.4 these two squads combine to allow per game this season.

-- The average total in Aggies games this season is 51.6, 6.1 points more than Saturday's over/under of 45.5.

-- The 61.8 PPG average total in Tigers games this season is 16.3 points more than this game's over/under.
+- The 45.5-point over/under for this game is 16.3 points below the 61.8 points per game average total in Tigers games this season.

 Texas A&M Stats and Trends

-- Texas A&M has seven wins against the spread in 11 games this season.
+- Texas A&M has played 11 games, with seven wins against the spread.

-- The Aggies are 5-2 ATS when favored by 6.5 points or more this season.
+- This season, the Aggies have an ATS record of 5-2 in their seven games as a favorite of 6.5 points or more.

-- Texas A&M's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Texas A&M's games this year have gone over the total in four out of 12 opportunities (33.3%).

-- Texas A&M is 6-0 against the spread and 6-0 overall this season when the team notches more than 25.5 points.
+- Texas A&M is 6-0 against the spread and 6-0 overall in games when it scores more than 25.5 points.

-- In games that Texas A&M churns out over 379.1 yards, the team is 6-0 against the spread and 6-0 overall.

-- This year, the Aggies have turned the ball over 16 times, three more than the Tigers' takeaways (13).
+- The Aggies have turned the ball over three more times (16 total) than the Tigers have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.